scrapli/nornir_scrapli/README.md

 nornir_scrapli
 ==============

+*NOTE* this readme is fairly out of date.
+The develop branch of this repo is setup for Nornir 3.x+ (which has not been "officially" released, but is available on pypi with the `--pre` pip flag), while the master branch is functional with Nornir 2.x.
+The master branch is much messier, and less well tested but works just fine... as soon as Nornir 3.x is out officially develop will get merged to master and a new pypi release pushed.

 nornir_scrapli -- [scrapli](https://github.com/carlmontanari/scrapli)'s plugin for nornir.

 Feel free to join the very awesome networktocode slack workspace [here](https://networktocode.slack.com/), where you